jiangwenyuan/nuster/README.md

 ### purge-method

 Define a customized HTTP method with max length of 14 to purge cache, it is `PURGE` by default.

+### uri

+Define the endpoint of cache manager API, it is `/nuster/cache` by default.

+See `cache management` for details.

 filter cache
 ------------